YigitElma/YigitElma.github.io/_pages/about.md

 None academic stuff...
 ------
-By growing up with 2 architects, I believe I have obtained a good aesthetic vision and I care a lot about the visual quality of my projects as much as the content (that's one of the reasons why I made this website :smile:).
-Maybe that's why I am good at geometry, sometimes I solve geometry problems as a hobby.
+By growing up with 2 architects, I believe I have obtained a good aesthetic vision and I care a lot about the visual quality of my projects as much as the content.
+Maybe that's why I am good at geometry, sometimes I solve geometry problems as a hobby, and why I made this website :smile:.

 Also, I love riding a bike.
-Even in Istanbul which is a very steep city, by the way, I travel mostly on my e-bike, I know it's cheating but after 2 years of effort, I needed one.
+Even in Istanbul which is a very hilly city, by the way, I travel mostly on my e-bike, I know it's cheating but after 2 years of effort, I needed one.